KokoDoko/react-pokedex/README.md

 # react-pokedex

-- Building a pokédex in React with Hooks
+- Building a pokédex in React with Hooks and CSS Grid
 - Use Parcel to compile the project to the docs folder

 ## Develop